Hofstra College of Liberal Arts and Sciences

 Hofstra's minor in Food Studies is unique to Long Island and one of few in the New York metropolitan area.
 Food Studies is about more than food.
 It is about culture, human rights, race, and class.
 It is about business, labor, and international relations.
 Food Studies is also about science, sustainability, and health — what is good for the environment and for our bodies.

-Food plays an integral role our daily lives, from the nutrition and calories that sustain us, to the representations and cultures of food.
+Food plays an integral role in our daily lives, from the nutrition and calories that sustain us, to the representations and cultures of food.
 Food is intertwined in our past and present societies.
-Students will study foodways across cultures and historically; representations of food; culinary traditions; as well as current controversies and food-based social movements.
+Students will study foodways across cultures and historically, representations of food, and culinary traditions, as well as current controversies and food-based social movements.

 Food Studies courses raise a range of questions, such as: